rpf13/alpstein-mountains/TESTING.md

     ![w3c validation main](docs/testing/w3c_validation_errors_main.png)

-- **Gallery Site** After running the w3c html validator over the gallery site, I got 1 error, since I've used a section element instead of a div element for the gallery.
+- **Gallery Site:** After running the w3c html validator over the gallery site, I got 1 error, since I've used a section element instead of a div element for the gallery.
 Since there are no headings planned, I did exchange the element type to div.

     ![w3c validation gallery](docs/testing/w3c_validation_errors_gallery.png)

-- **Tours Site** After running the w3c html validator over the tours site, I got 1 error, since I've used a section element instead of a div element for the maps part.
+- **Tours Site:** After running the w3c html validator over the tours site, I got 1 error, since I've used a section element instead of a div element for the maps part.
 Since there are no headings necessary, I did exchange the element type to div.

     ![w3c validation tours](docs/testing/w3c_validation_errors_tours.png)

-- **Confirmation Site** After running the w3c html validator over the tours site, I got 1 error, I forgot the "url=" keyword in the meta tag for redirect back to the tours site.
+- **Confirmation Site:** After running the w3c html validator over the tours site, I got 1 error, I forgot the "url=" keyword in the meta tag for redirect back to the tours site.

     ![w3c validation confirmation](docs/testing/w3c_validation_errors_confirmation.png)

-- **All Sites - Footer** After running the [Wave Webaim Validator](https://wave.webaim.org/) I got a contrast error on my footer section, on the designation.
+- **All Sites - Footer:** After running the [Wave Webaim Validator](https://wave.webaim.org/) I got a contrast error on my footer section, on the designation.
 After checking CSS I found out, that I had by mistake applied the smokey black background color (#222725) to the whole section, not only the part with the social media buttons.
 I did correct that in CSS.

     ![wave webaim footer](docs/testing/wave_error_footer.png)